-- c.
-(Evaluation and Selection Process) Joint Regulation 8815 establishes a three-phase selection process: (i) quality control review, (ii) project committee review and recommendation, and (iii) negotiation.
-The quality control review phase allows to determine which proposals satisfy the minimum requirements outlined in the RFP.
-PREPA will notify each Proponent whether such Proponent's proposal passed the quality control review and whether it will advance to phase two.
-During phase two, the Project Committee will review and evaluate each proposal in accordance with the selection criteria.
-The Project Committee may select one or more proposals to advance to phase three (Contract negotiation).
-For the Procurement Plan, the Project Committee will likely select more than one Proponent.
-Therefore, the Project Committee will make recommendations to the Executive Director and the Governing Board to carry out discussions and negotiations with more than one Proponent at the same time for proposals that fall within a competitive range as defined in the regulation.
-Assuming negotiations will proceed with more than one Proponent, during phase three, each Proponent will receive written notification containing the details and describing the following procedures: - i.
+- (Evaluation and Selection Process) Joint Regulation 8815 establishes a three-phase c. selection process: (i) quality control review ("Phase I"), (ii) project evaluation committee review and recommendation ("Phase II"), and (iii) contract negotiation.
+The quality control review phase ("Phase III").
+Phase I allows PREPA to determine which proposals satisfy the minimum requirements outlined in the RFP.
+PREPA will notify each Proponent whether such Proponent's proposal passed the quality control review Phase I evaluation and whether it will advance to phase twoPhase II.
+During phase twoPhase II, the ProjectEvaluation Committee will review and evaluate each proposal in accordance with the selection criteria.
+The ProjectEvaluation Committee may select one or more proposals to advance to phasethree (Contract negotiation).
+For Phase III evaluation.
+To comply with the Procurement Plan, the Project Committee PREPA will likely selectrequire more than one Proponent.
+Therefore, the ProjectEvaluation Committee will likely make recommendations to the PREPA's Executive Director and the Governing Board to carry out discussions and negotiations with more than one Proponent at the same time for proposals that fall within a competitive range as defined in the regulation.
+Assuming negotiations will proceed with more than one Proponent, during phase threePhase III, each Proponent will receive written notification containing the details and describing the following procedures: - i.
 No statement or action shall bind PREPA.
-Only the Contract, when effective in accordance with its terms, will bind PREPA. - ii.
-The Project Committee may invite each Proponent to one or more meetings to discuss and answer questions. - iii.
-The content and scope of each meeting will be determined by the Project Committee. - iv.
-If any meetings are held with a Proponent who falls within the competitive range, then all Proponents that fall within the competitive range will be given an opportunity to discuss and review their proposals with the authorized representative. - v.
-The Project Committee shall establish procedures and schedules to control meetings, advise proponents on deficiencies and allow an opportunity to cure, resolve uncertainties or otherwise clarify the terms and conditions of the proposal, address any suspected mistakes, provide an opportunity to modify economic terms, technical aspects, or other aspects which may result from the discussions, and keep a record of the date, time, place, and attendees of the meetings. - vi.
-The Project Committee may require Proponents to submit, in writing, confirmation of any clarification of a proposal. - vii.
-Authorized Representatives of the Project Committee may carry out negotiations in whole or in part through written or telephone communications, at the discretion of the Project Committee. - viii.
-The Project Committee may request "Best and Final Offers" or proceed to negotiations with one (or more) proponents within the competitive range.
+Only the other than a Contract, when with a Proponent, duly executed and delivered by PREPA, which has become effective in accordance with its terms, will bind PREPA. - ii.
+The ProjectEvaluation Committee may invite each Proponent to one or more meetings to discuss and answer questions. - iii.
+The Evaluation Committee shall determine the content and scope of each meeting will be determined by the Project Committee. - iv.
+If the Evaluation Committee convenes any meetings are held with a Proponent whofallsof energy resources that fall within the competitive\price range, then the Evaluation Committee will give all Proponents that fallpropose a similar energy resource and a price that falls within the such competitive price range will be given, an opportunity to discuss and review their proposals with the an authorized representative\ of the Evaluation Committee.

-ix.
+- v.
+The ProjectEvaluation Committee shall establish procedures and schedules to control meetings, advise proponentsProponents on deficiencies and allow an opportunity to cure, resolve uncertainties or otherwise clarify the terms and conditions of the proposal, address any suspected mistakes, provide an opportunity to modify economic terms, technical aspects, or other aspects which may result from the discussions, and keep a record of the date, time, place, and attendees of the meetings. - vi.
+The ProjectEvaluation Committee may require Proponents to submit, in writing, confirmation of any clarification of a proposal. - vii.
+Authorized Representatives of the ProjectEvaluation Committee may carry out negotiations in whole or in part through written or telephone communications, at the discretion of the ProjectEvaluation Committee. - viii.
+The ProjectEvaluation Committee may request "Best and Final Offers" or proceed to negotiations with one (or more) proponents within the competitive range. - ix.
 Additional negotiations may follow receipt of Best and Final Offers.